Codex tools: Log in

 Spam robots will flood your posts with spam unless you take some protections and activate Akismet.
 WordPress includes Akismet by default, but you have to first activate the plugin and then enter an API key.

-To activate the Akismet plugin:
+To use the Akismet plugin:

-Some people make the mistake of requiring users to log in to comment, or they moderate all comments before they appear.
+Some people make the rule of requiring users to log in to comment, or they moderate all comments before they appear.
 In general, it's easier to delete the occasional comment spam than to approve each comment.

 More Information: